Species Introduction

 ✓ Expert Tip

-Consider a tank with a height of at least 60 cm to accommodate their natural swimming habits.
+Consider a tank with a height of at least 60 cm (24 inches) as angelfish are naturally vertical swimmers.

 Q: What water parameters do Marble Angelfish require?